Connext Student Loan Review and Alternatives

 Ascent student loans are currently available with fixed rates ranging from 5.41% to 14.46% and variable rates ranging from 4.25% to 13.25%, with repayment terms of 5, 10, and 15-year available.
 Ascent also offers a cosigned loan product with slightly lower rates.

 4.45% – 12.32%

 Citizens Bank has become a well-known brand in personal and business financing, but they also provide private student loans for undergraduate and graduate students as well as parents.

 With Citizens Bank student loans, undergraduate and graduate students can borrow anywhere from $1,000 to $100,000, though Law students, MBAs, and health care professionals may be able to borrow as much as $295,000.

 Student fixed interest rates currently range from 5.25% to 12.09% and borrowers can choose terms between 5, 10, and 15-year terms.
 Parents can borrow up to $350,000 at a fixed rate between 5.74% and 8.56% for 5 or 10 years.

 4.20% – 12.78%

 5, 8, 10, or 15 years

 College Ave is new to the student lending scene, but they offer undergraduate, graduate, and parent loans as well as refinance options.
 College Ave has competitive rates and a quick and easy online application process with instant approval when applicable.

-Undergraduates and graduates may be eligible 5, 8, 10, or 15-year loan terms with fixed rates currently as low as 5.29% and variable rates as low as 4.07%.
+Undergraduates may be eligible for loan terms of 5, 8, 10, or 15-year with fixed rates currently as low as 5.29% and variable rates as low as 4.07%.
 Parents may be able to secure loans with terms between 5 and 15 years with variable rates as low as 5.22 percent and fixed rates as low as 6.62 percent.